-Career-Status Employee: An employee who has successfully completed his or her working test
+Career-Status Employee: An employee who has successfully completed his or her working test period as prescribed by the City and the specific job classification.
 (Also referred to as a "Regular Status Employee).

 City: The City of Covington, Georgia.

 City Manager: The Chief Administrative Officer of the City of Covington, appointed by Mayor and Council, who shall be responsible for ensuring that these policies are properly administered.
 The City Manager serves as the Hearing Officer for all appeals of adverse actions by employees unless the need for an outside hearing officer arises.